-Positive language:
+Positive common language:

 Positive language is the use of positive words and tone of voice to enable students to learn in an engaged, active way.
-The school uses a positive common language to guide students towards choosing and maintaining positive behaviours.
+Greenvale school uses a positive common language to guide students towards choosing and maintaining positive behaviours.
 Using positive language can help to reduce conflict, improve communication and increase positivity in our students.

-Team Teach:
+Team Teach training:

 The school uses the Team Teach approach for positive behaviour management.
+Staff receive on-going training in Team Teach level 2.
+All staff who have received the 2-day Team Teach course take a refresher course a year after completion and then follow a rolling program of update training.
 The Team Teach approach suggests a range of positive handling risk reduction strategies, 95% of which are non-physical.
 These positive behaviour management strategies emphasise team building, personal safety, communication, and verbal and non-verbal de-escalation techniques for dealing with challenging behaviour which reduce the need for physical intervention.